Ludy’s Kickapoo Creek Saloon burglarized Monday morning

-EDWARDS, Il.
+EDWARDS, Ill.
 (WMBD) — Early Monday morning, Ludy’s Kickapoo Creek Saloon was burglarized.

 According to the Peoria County Sheriff’s Office, an officer responded just after 7:00 a.m. to the facility in the 9800 block of West Route 150. for an earlier burglary.